SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/webhook-connection-microsoft-teams.md

 ## Create a Microsoft Teams Connection

 :::note
-You need the **Manage connections** [role capability](../../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to create webhook connections.
+You need the **Manage connections** [role capability] (../../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to create webhook connections.
 :::

 This section demonstrates how to create a webhook connection from Sumo Logic to Microsoft Teams.